Impacts and Achievements

 Toilet Rebate Program Saves 1 Billion Gallons of Water Per Year

 Conservation Pricing Contributes to Regional Decline in Per Capita Water Use

 Car Wash Recycling Reduces Facility Water Use by 35 Percent

-In an effort to recognize the achievements of Metro Water District utilities, local governments and authorities, we have created the STREAM Awards for Programs and Projects of … Learn more
+To recognize the achievements of the Metro Water District utilities, local governments and authorities, the District created the STREAM Awards.
+The inaugural awards were presented in 2016 … Learn more